algosup/2024-2025-project-1-fpga-team-7/documents/Functional_specification/functional_specification.md

 #### <ins>Colors</ins>

-The colors used for the sprites of the frog and car will be limited to 8 colors.
+The colors used for the background will be limited to 8 colors.
 The reason being is that the go-board has limited memory and reducing the color usage results in better memory optimization and performance.
 The sprites will be stored in the Block RAM (BRAM) for multiple benefiting reasons (see the [Technical specifications](#https://github.com/algosup/2024-2025-project-1-fpga-team-7/blob/Funtionalspecifications/documents/Technical_specification/technical_specification.md) for a more detailed explanation) but the drawback is the limitation on the color usage.

 Colors utilized for the sprites :

-- Yellow - 🟨
+- Yellow

-- Green - 🟩
+- Green

-- Black - ⬛
+- Black

-- White - ⬜
+- White

-- Red - 🟥
+- Red

+-Blue

+-Brown

+This will result in the background taking up to 300kb of storage.Adding any more colors increases the size to 1.2mb.
+Since the sprites are being stored seperately, they will have their own colors.

 #### <ins>Restart</ins>